AdamIlnicki24/AdamIlnicki24/README.md

 I’ve spent 17 years on similar fan sites and watched them evolve rapidly.
 Rather than build yet another club-specific fan page, I wanted to create a truly neutral space where Polish fans of both Barcelona and Real Madrid could gather.

-Most popular Polish Barcelona and Real Madrid sites have active forums with high posting frequency.
+The most popular Polish Barcelona and Real Madrid sites have active forums with high posting frequency.
 Clasicos offers the same - users can post comments and recommend others’ comments.
 Offensive behavior is policed by admins, who can ban users to keep the community welcoming.

 ## Branching & Deployment